 - Stomach perforation

-Statistically, only a very small percentage of bariatric patients experience major complications with the surgery.
+Statistically, only a very small percentage of our New Jersey bariatric patients experience major complications with the surgery.
 Many long-term complications, such as dumping syndrome and indigestion, can be managed with proper diet and eating techniques.
 Success with weight loss surgery requires a lifelong commitment to lifestyle changes.